fdev1/wpsd/README.md

 	to a binary format (so it won't have to be parsed) and add a pseudo-terminal (virtual serial port) that provides the information in NMEA format so it can be used by existing GPS applications.

+- There's no license yet (since this is not an official release), once version 0.1 is released it will be under either GPL or a permissive license.